shotstack-samples/images-to-video-python/README.md

-## Turn Images To Slideshow Videos Using Python & Shotstack API
+# Turn Images To Slideshow Videos Using Python & Shotstack API

-This mini Python program turns images to slideshow videos with music using Python, Shotstack Python SDK, and Shotstack API.
-Checkout [this tutorial](https://shotstack.io/learn/turn-images-to-slideshow-video-using-python/?utm_source=github&utm_campaign=demo_repos) to learn how it works.
+This Python program turns images to slideshow videos with music using Python, [Shotstack Python SDK](https://pypi.org/project/shotstack-sdk/0.2.1/), and Shotstack API.
+See [this tutorial](https://shotstack.io/learn/turn-images-to-slideshow-video-using-python/?utm_source=github&utm_campaign=demo_repos) to learn how it works.

 ### What is Shotstack API?